 2. Peace lily

-With its glossy dark foliage and white tubular flowers, the peace lily is an undeniably eye-catching plant – and it has the added benefit of being one of the few plants that can actually bloom indoors.
+With its glossy dark foliage and white tubular flowers, the peace lily is an undeniably eye-catching plant – and it has the added benefit of being able to bloom indoors.

 Aside from being a beautiful addition to any table, peace lilies are also excellent at improving air quality.
 They can absorb common household pollutants like ammonia, formaldehyde, xylene, and trichloroethylene – which can be found in things like household cleaners, glue, polishes, and waxes, and can harm your respiratory and immune system.